Friedpanseller/next-routes/README.md

-# `@triyanox/next-routes` - Never worry about broken links in your Next.js app again!
+# `@friedpanseller/next-routes` forked from `@triyanox/next-routes` - Never worry about broken links in your Next.js app again!

-`@triyanox/next-routes` is a powerful plugin for Next.js that ensures your application's links are always valid.
+`next-routes` is a powerful plugin for Next.js that ensures your application's links are always valid.
 It generates routes and utilities for your application, making link management a breeze.

 ## Roadmap